frederikb96/frederikberg/content/authors/admin/_index.md

 ---

 I am an Alumni of the Chair for **Embedded Software** at RWTH Aachen University.
 My research was about the **safety** of embedded medical devices.
-Over the last few months, I have been focusing on **cybersecurity** and information security as this field is crucial for both the present and future, especially in protecting critical infrastructure ([see more about my accomplishments](./news/it-sec)).
+Over the last year, my interest has increasingly shifted towards **cybersecurity**, a field of high-impact and crucial importance for both the present and the future ([see more about my accomplishments](./news/it-sec)).
 Moreover, I am also currently engaged in some security and server projects I always wanted to find time for.
+I am looking forward to working in this dynamic and changing area.
+My strengths include a **strong motivation to learn** and develop, the ability to solve **omplex problems**, exceptional **organizational skills**, and an emphasis on well-documented work.
 {style="text-align: justify;"}

-For a few years, I have been working on projects like Linux servers including Nextcloud and network/backup solutions.
-I am also interested in **knowledge management**, as well as organizing and structuring data ([my Wiki](https://wiki.bergrunde.net)).
+For a few years, I have been working on projects like **Linux servers** including Nextcloud and network/backup solutions.
+Moreover, I am interested in **knowledge management**, as well as organizing and structuring data ([my Wiki](https://wiki.bergrunde.net)).
 On the sport side, I like bouldering and being in nature, bicycling and hiking.
 Furthermore, I enjoy working on the refurbishment of old bicycles.
 {style="text-align: justify;"}